CM Eligibility Criteria

 - Education must include one of the following target audiences:

-- Emerging Professionals: Planning education that does meet the educational level of a certified planner.
+- Emerging Professionals: Planning education that meets the educational level of a certified planner.

 - Public Education: More basic than at a professional level for a certified planner.